-- 8.5.1 Define All Processes This ExCP shall describe all of the processes required to implement the plan.
+- 8.5.1 Define All Processes This ExCP shall describe the processes required to implement the plan.
 The ExCP shall be written as an operational plan rather than a set of policy statements and include the following processes:

 - 8.5.1.1 Management Commitment.

 - 8.5.1.2 Risk Assessment.

 - 8.5.1.3 Written Compliance Program.

 - 8.5.1.4 Training.

 - 8.5.1.5 Export Compliance.

 - 8.5.1.6 Recordkeeping.

 - 8.5.1.7 Monitoring and Auditing.

 - 8.5.1.8 Handling and Reporting Problems and Violations.

 - 8.5.1.9 Corrective Actions.

 - 8.5.1.10 Status Reports.

-- 8.5.2 Define All Functional Steps The ExCP shall describe the tasks required to implement the processes defined in the previous section.
+8.5.2 Define All Functional Steps - The ExCP shall describe the tasks required to implement the processes defined in the previous section.

-- 8.5.3 No Conflicts of Interest UW shall avoid conflicts of interest in the export control program by ensuring the person(s) responsible for the following tasks are not directly responsible for the completion of a project (i.e., principal investigator, program manager, project manager or lead scientist):

-- 8.5.3.1 Maintenance, creation and updating of the export control plan.

-- 8.5.3.2 Creation of program processes. - 8.5.3.3 Review of project or organizational assessments for compliance to this plan or U.S. government regulations. - 8.5.3.4 Auditing each organization's export control program for compliance to this procedure and U.S. government regulations. - 8.6 Publicly Accessible This document will be posted on the UW VCRGE Export Control website at: - http://www.grad.wisc.edu/research/policyrp/ec/index.htm - 8.7 Record The record of this compliance program is this document ECP-1.
+- 8.5.2.1 Tasks may be defined in standard operating procedures (SOPs) as well.
+SOPs should be approved by the ExCO and accessible to all Export Control Office staff. - 8.5.3 No Conflicts of Interest UW shall avoid conflicts of interest in the export control program by ensuring the person(s) responsible for the following tasks are not directly responsible for the completion of a project (i.e., principal investigator, program manager, project manager or lead scientist): - 8.5.3.1 Maintenance, creation and updating of the export control plan. - 8.5.3.2 Creation of program processes. - 8.5.3.3 Review of project or organizational assessments for compliance to this plan or U.S. government regulations. - 8.5.3.4 Auditing each organization's export control program for compliance to this procedure and U.S. government regulations. - 8.6 Publicly Accessible This document will be posted on the UW OVCRGE Export Control website at: - $\underline{https://research.wisc.edu/integrity-and-other-requirements/export-control/policies-and-compliance/}$ - 8.7 Record The record of this compliance program is this document ExCP-1.